Fordi/ion-oauth2-example/README.md

 - `IonOAuthClient#signIn()` - Redirects the user to the Ion OAuth page
 - `IonOAuthClient#signOut()` - Deletes the access_token and refreshes
 - `IonOAuthClient#fetch(urlOrInit, init?)` - Make an Ion API request; similar to `global#fetch`, but prepopulates the `Authorization` header and assumes the response is JSON.

+## Scopes

+- `geocode` - Make geocode requests
+- `archives:read` - List and download the user's asset archives
+- `archives:write` - Create and delete the user's asset archives
+- `assets:list` - List the metadata for all of the user's assets
+- `assets:read` - Read metadata and access the tiled data for the user's assets
+- `assets:source` -  the uploaded source data for the user's assets
+- `assets:write` - Create, modify, and delete the user's assets
+- `exports:read` - List the user's asset exports
+- `exports:write` - Export the user's assets
+- `profile:read` - Read the user's  username, email address, avatar, and storage quota
+- `tokens:read` - List the user's tokens and see their scopes and assets
+- `tokens:write` - Create and delete the user's tokens, modify what a token can access